“send a postcard and receive a postcard back from a random person somewhere in the world!”

 Have you ever wondered how postcards get to you?
-I mean, we all know how to send them and we know it's our postman who delivers them - but what about the rest?
+I mean, we all know how to send them and we know it’s our mail carrier who delivers them – but what about the rest?

 Wonder no more - we have found a great video that shows how the magic happens between the sender and the receiver.
 It documents a sample delivery through the UK Royal Mail but the process worldwide doesn't differ that much.
 Enjoy!